[= Leptidea berlandi Villiers, 1946]

 Body length: ♂♂ 4.4 - 6.3 mm / ♀♀ 3.8 - 6.1 mm Life cycle: 2 years Adults in: April - August Host plant: probably polyphagous in deciduous trees and shrubs, but reported only from Ficus carica Distribution: Morocco, South Spain

-The depicted beetle was reared from larva feeding in Ficus carica twig found in Tezenakht (تازناخت) environs (1593 m a.s.l., Ouarzazate Province, Drâa-Tafilalet region, Morocco) on May 10, 2007.
+The depicted beetles were reared from larvae feeding in Ficus carica twig found in Tezenakht (تازناخت) environs (Ouarzazate Province, Drâa-Tafilalet region, Morocco) on June 15, 2008.

 Coléoptères Cérambycides de l'Afrique du Nord.

 Faune de l'Empire Français, ORSC Paris, 5: 152pp [page 68], 1946. [download ]